 Question: Do you have special education services?

 Answer: We do have special education services available to students with identified educational needs, which can be met by our school staff.
-All of our teachers currently have, or are working on, their Master's degree, and all have a background working in special education.
+All of our teachers currently have their Master's degree, and all have a background working in special education.
 We offer a wide variety of therapy (physical, occupational, speech) and have a full-time child advocate and school counselor to work with students on behavioral issues.

 Question: What qualifications do school staff have?

-Answer: Morgridge Academy has licensed regular or special education teachers, all of which currently have or are working on their Master's degree.
+Answer: Morgridge Academy has licensed regular or special education teachers, all of which currently have their Master's degree.
 We also employ a full-time education media specialist, fine arts teacher and physical education teacher.
 Morgridge Academy has a full-time child advocate and counselor available to assist students throughout the day.
 The school clinic is staffed with at least two registered nurses daily.